See the Story Index for Wael Abdelgawad’s other stories.

 I couldn’t blame others entirely, of course.
 I’d plunged myself into that awful situation.
 But all the men who knew me best, and who should have seen the destructive course I was on and set me straight, instead only sped me on my way to the crash.

 Do such things still happen?
 Do such cells such as ours still exist?
-In this age of massive Homeland Security surveillance, I doubt it very much.
+In this age of massive Homeland Security surveillance, with computers that monitor all domestic phone calls and read emails, with an FBI focused almost exclusively on Muslim-involved terrorism, I doubt it.
 But pre-9-11 America was a different place.
 There was a world beneath the world, one that 99% of American Muslims did not know existed.
 Within that world it was a free-for-all.
 It was an underground of sly justifications and unrepentant gangsterism.
 Most Muslims will likely dismiss this claim as fiction.
 It is not.

 * * *